 The Montgomery County Council appointed Casey Anderson to the Planning Board in 2011 and selected him to serve as chair in 2014.
-He also serves as vice chair of the Maryland-National Capital Park and Planning Commission, a bi-county agency established by state law that regulates real estate development, plans transportation infrastructure, and manages the park systems in Montgomery and Prince George’s Counties.
+He also serves as chair of the Maryland-National Capital Park and Planning Commission, a bi-county agency established by state law that regulates real estate development, plans transportation infrastructure, and manages the park systems in Montgomery and Prince George’s Counties.

 Before assuming his current role, Anderson founded a jury consulting firm after working as a congressional staffer, government relations executive, newspaper reporter, and lawyer in private practice.
 He has served on the boards of several non-profit organizations, including the Washington Area Bicyclist Association, the Citizens League of Montgomery County, the Coalition to Stop Gun Violence and the Committee for Montgomery, the Woodside Civic Association and the Silver Spring Citizens Advisory Board.

 Anderson holds undergraduate and law degrees from Georgetown University and a master degree in journalism from Columbia University.
 He lives in Silver Spring with his wife and two children.
 He enjoys mountain biking, coaching competitive high school debate, and volunteering with the Boy Scouts of America.